Idle Hands: Critical reception

-On review aggregator website Rotten Tomatoes, as of March 2020, the film had a 15% rating based on 55 reviews, with an average rating of 3.39/10.
+On review aggregator website Rotten Tomatoes, the film had an 18% rating based on 57 reviews, with an average rating of 3.7/10.
 The site's consensus stated: "An uneasy mix of slapstick and gore, Idle Hands lacks the manic energy and comedic inspiration required to pull off its goofy premise".
-Metacritic reports a 31 out of 100 rating based on 20 critics, indicating "generally unfavorable reviews".
+Metacritic reports a 31 out of 100 rating based on 20 critics, indicating "generally unfavorable" reviews.

-Jeremy Wheeler at Allmovie.com gave the film a positive review stating: "It's definitely a case of better than you think.
-This horror comedy is high on gags and giant doses of marijuana... as is the love for gore and decapitated hand insanity to entertain any happy horror fiend."
+In the Chicago Sun-Times, Roger Ebert gave the film 2 and a half stars out of 4, writing that it "sample[d] other teen horror movies like a video DJ with a tape deck, exhibiting high spirits and a crazed comic energy.
+It doesn’t quite work, but it goes down swinging–with a disembodied hand."
+Gene Seymour of the Los Angeles Times gave a rare positive review, writing "what 'Idle Hands' lacks in originality, it makes up for in energy and insolence.
+It takes guts for a movie to indulge as much as this one does in proto-hippie humor and you find yourself tickled, in spite of yourself, by the movie’s nerve, if not its jokes."
+Jeremy Wheeler of AllMovie.com also reviewed the film positively, stating, "It's definitely a case of better than you think.
+This horror comedy is high on gags and giant doses of marijuana... as is the love for gore and decapitated[sic] hand insanity to entertain any happy horror fiend."

 Soundtrack

 A soundtrack album for Idle Hands was released through Time Bomb Recordings two weeks in advance of the film, featuring mostly punk rock and heavy metal artists.
 Though appearing on the album, the songs "Enthused" by Blink-182, "Mama Said Knock You Out" by The Waking Hours, "Bleeding Boy" by Disappointment Incorporated, and "My Girlfriend's Dead" by The Vandals were not used in the film.
-Chuck Donkers of Allmusic rated the album two stars out of five, remarking that it "befits a combination teen comedy/horror flick that climaxes at a high school dance" and "features songs from over-the-top adolescent favorites".
+Chuck Donkers of AllMusic rated the album two stars out of five, remarking that it "befits a combination teen comedy/horror flick that climaxes at a high school dance" and "features songs from over-the-top adolescent favorites".

 In addition to those on the soundtrack album, the following songs are also used in the film: